Crypto137/MHServerEmu/docs/Setup.md

 *Note: it is also possible to download other versions of the client from Steam.
 See [ClientVersions.md](https://github.com/Crypto137/MHServerEmu/blob/master/docs/ClientVersions.md) for details.*

-After getting the client, you need to set up a web server to serve SiteConfig.xml and AuthTicket.
+After getting the client, you need to set up a web server to serve SiteConfig.xml and redirect login requests.
 For this guide we're going to use Apache.

 1. Download Apache 2.4.x OpenSSL 1.1.1 VS17 [here](https://www.apachehaus.com/cgi-bin/download.plx).
 You can use any other version of Apache you prefer, as long as it has OpenSSL support enabled.